tytydraco/yessleep/out/A_God_In_The_Woods_Woodpecker_Finale.md

 “If your soul is heavy with longing, go into the forest.
-And when you have gone further than you’ve ever been, a being will have known your deepest wish eons in advance and if only your soul knows you went seeking, it will grant it.” – Short tales for children
+And when you have gone further than you’ve ever been, a being will have known your deepest wish eons in advance and if only your soul knows you went seeking, it will grant it.”